lokeshkumar-2003/PlasmaX-Medical-App-/README.md

-Here’s an updated and detailed `README.md` documentation based on your description of both **Donor** and **Receiver** sections.
-This will help explain the flow of the application, how the donor and receiver sections work, and how to use them.
-You can present this for an interview to explain the functionality.

----

 # 🩸 PlasmaX – Plasma Donation Management System

 PlasmaX is a mobile application designed to streamline the management of plasma donations.
 The app facilitates two main sections: